CloudCommandos/exercises/orchestrate-containers/collab.md

 | Grafana | 3000 |
 | Alertmanager | 9093 |

 To deploy Prometheus stack with Ingress Controller, we need to create an [ingress yaml](https://raw.githubusercontent.com/CloudCommandos/missions/CC/orchestrate-containers/k8s%20files/deployIngressPGA.yaml).
-The `hostname/subdomainname` can be your hostname of your worker node in `/etc/hosts` or the sub-domain of your site.
+Replace the `hostname/subdomainname` with your hostname of your worker node in `/etc/hosts` or the sub-domain of your site.

-Now you can use the hostname/sub to access the web interface.
+Now you can use the hostname/subdomainname to access the web interface of Prometheus, Grafana and Alertmanager.
 You can now use Grafana to monitor the status of your kubernetes cluster!

-If you would like to store the data into a persistent volume, head over [here](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/storage.md) to view the instructions.
+If you would like to store the data into a **persistent volume**, head over [here](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/storage.md) to view the instructions.

 ### Integrating Prometheus Stack with Slack
+**This needs to be configured before deploying Alertmanager**

 We can also integrate Slack with Prometheus stack, which enables Alertmanager to send alerts to your Slack channel.
 Firstly, set up your Slack and create a channel for your alerts, in this case `#alerts` will be used.